 - (1) A beneficial owner of a security includes a person who, directly or indirectly, has or shares voting or investment power with respect to such security.
-Voting power is the power to vote or direct the voting of the security and investment power is the power to dispose or direct the disposition of the security. - (2) Bruce A. Provo is deemed to have beneficial ownership of all of TPG Finance Corp.'s Limited Partnership interests in the Partnership due to his control as President of TPG Finance Corp. - (3) Bruce A. Provo may be deemed to beneficially own with such voting and investment power the Interests listed above. - (4) Based on 46,280.3 Limited Partnership Interests outstanding as of December 31, 2012. - (c) Management knows of no contractual arrangements, the operation or the terms of which may at a subsequent date result in a change in control of the Partnership, except for provisions in the Permanent Manager Agreement ("PMA").
-See Item 13 below for further information.
+Voting power is the power to vote or direct the voting of the security and investment power is the power to dispose or direct the disposition of the security. - (2) Bruce A. Provo is deemed to have beneficial ownership of all of TPG Finance Corp.'s Limited Partnership interests in the Partnership due to his control as President of TPG Finance Corp. - (3) Bruce A. Provo may be deemed to beneficially own with the Interests listed above due to such voting and investment power. - (4) Based on 46,280.3 Interests outstanding as of December 31, 2013. - (c) Management knows of no contractual arrangements, the operation or the terms of which may at a subsequent date result in a change in control of the Partnership, except for provisions in the PMA.

 Item 13.
-Certain Relationships and Related Transactions
+Certain Relationships and Related Transactions and Director Independence

-Pursuant to the terms of the PMA, the General Partner receives a Base Fee for managing the Partnership equal to four percent of gross receipts, subject to a \$159,000 minimum annually.
+Pursuant to the terms of the PMA, the General Partner receives a Base Fee for managing the Partnership equal to four percent of gross receipts, subject to a \$159,000 minimum, annually.
 The PMA also provides that the Partnership is responsible for reimbursement for office rent and related office overhead ("Expenses") up to a maximum of \$13,250 annually.
 Both the Base Fee and Expense reimbursement are subject to annual Consumer Price Index based adjustments.
-Effective March 1, 2012, the minimum annual Base Fee and the maximum Expense reimbursement increased by 3.16% from the prior year, which represents the allowable annual Consumer Price Index adjustment per the PMA.
-Therefore, as of March 1, 2012, the minimum monthly Base Fee paid by the Partnership was raised to \$21,140 and the maximum monthly Expense reimbursement was raised to \$1,705.
+Effective March 1, 2013, the minimum annual Base Fee and the maximum Expense reimbursement increased by 2.07% from the prior year, which represents the allowable annual Consumer Price Index adjustment per the PMA.
+Therefore, as of March 1, 2013, the minimum monthly Base Fee paid by the Partnership was raised to \$21,578 and the maximum monthly Expense reimbursement was raised to \$1,741.

-Additionally, TPG, or their affiliates, are allowed up to one-half of the commissions customarily charged by other brokers in arm's-length sales transactions involving comparable properties in the same geographic area, but such TPG commissions are not to exceed three percent of the contract price on the sale of an investment property.
+Additionally, TPG, or its affiliates, are allowed up to one-half of the commissions customarily charged by other brokers in arm's-length sales transactions involving comparable properties in the same geographic area, but such TPG commissions are not to exceed three percent of the contract price on the sale of an investment property.
 The payment of a portion of such fees is subordinated to TPG's success at recovering the funds misappropriated by the former general partners.
 See Note 8 to the financial statements for further information.